hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/1900-exists.md

 EXISTS function checks to see if there are any records in the dataset and returns TRUE if there is at least 1 record in the dataset.

-EXISTS is more efficient than COUNT, since COUNT will count all the rows in dataset, where EXISTS just checks to see row 1 exists.
+EXISTS is more efficient than COUNT, since COUNT will count all the rows in dataset, where EXISTS aborts as soon as it determines that the dataset is non-empty.

 ## Syntax